The Three Musketeers (2009 TV series): Story

 After the ball, d'Artagnan becomes a musketeer for the achievement.
 At the same time, Milady tries to revenge the musketeers and seduces Bonacieux to kidnap his wife Constance but Aramis saves her and she is sheltered in a convent.
-On the other hand, d'Artagnan is worried about the request of leading the Guards of Richrlieu and his isolation from the three musketeers for he never hears of the kidnaping of Constance and what Aramis does for her.
+On the other hand, d'Artagnan is worried about the request of leading the Guards of Richelieu and his isolation from the three musketeers for he never hears of the kidnaping of Constance and what Aramis does for her.
 Finally he accepts the cardinal's offer.

-Both the Guards of Louis XIII and that of Richelieu march to La Rochelle but are forced into a hard fight against the Protestant rebel supported by the Duke of Buckingham and d'Artangan and his soldiers are commanded to spearhead.
+Both the Guards of Louis XIII and that of Richelieu march to La Rochelle but are forced into a hard fight against the Protestant rebels supported by the Duke of Buckingham and d'Artangan and his soldiers are commanded to spearhead.
 It is schemed by Richelieu to kill the king's musketeers at an early stage though he survives the war while the three musketeers leaves the battlefield.
 And Milady goes to England to assassinate the Duke of Buckingham who is killed by a scorpion at last.

 After the war, Trėville is killed by Rochefort after a duel and tells Constance and d'Artagnan that he is a son of Rochefort in reality before his death.
 Milady is arrested for killing the Duke of Buckingham and about to be executed but saved by the musketeers.
 She then runs away breaking the promise of living with Athos.
 It makes Athos disappointed but he is encouraged by d'Artagnan, who is appointed as a new captain of the Guards.
 Porthos, who becomes shell shock at La Rochelle gets back his health by Madame Coquenard's dedicated care and marries her.
 And Aramis returns to their house from monastery in which he shuts himself.

 One evening, the three musketeers are in their favourite tavern and find a boy who resembles young d'Artagnan imitates fencing.
 He tells them that he would like to become a musketeer and serve king so they teach him how to fence uttering "attack, attack, and parry!"